[Note: The names, they are a-changin’.]

 Up until that point, it had never taken me more than a month to find work.
 In San Francisco, I went without employment until January of 2009.
 Selene had better luck, landing a gig with the San Francisco Symphony, selling tickets on commission.
 Bafflingly, the middle of a recession is not the best time to try to hawk tickets to the opera.

 And then there was Ann and Don, the Platonic ideal of horrendous roommates.
-Don, the Australian comedian with an allergy to humor, didn’t have a visa to work and so spent his days lounging on the couch in his underwear.
+Don, the Australian comedian with an allergy to jokes, didn’t have a visa to work and so spent his days lounging on the couch in his underwear.
 He might have pulled off the charming layabout cliché if he weren’t such an unrepentant piece of shit.
 Verbally abusive towards Ann, he berated her for her cooking (though she worked all day, she made his dinner every night) and could be heard yelling at her behind their closed door almost daily.

 Ann, who could be perplexingly chipper and assertive with the group, confided her grimmer truths to Samantha: she was pregnant and hoped to keep it, but Don was demanding she abort or he’d leave her.
 Having furthermore admitted a penchant for finding (nay, seeking) abusive relationships, there was little question which decision Ann would ultimately make.
 One weekend, the couple disappeared without announcement; when they returned, the matter was closed.